 Summary of Budget Recommendations for the 2014-2016 Biennium Proposed by Governor McAuliffe in HB/SB 5003, Amendments Adopted by the House of Delegates in HB 5002, and Amendments to HB/SB 5003 Adopted by the Senate Affecting the Direct Aid to Public Education, Department of Education Central Office, and Related Budgets

 Two budget bills for the 2014-2016 biennium have been introduced at the 2014 Special Session I of the General Assembly.
 Both bills incorporate the 2014-2016 budget that was introduced at the 2014 regular session, HB/SB 30, but also contain additional budget recommendations.
 Governor McAuliffe introduced HB/SB 5003 in the House and Senate.
 HB 5002 was introduced in the House of Delegates and has been adopted by the full House.
-In addition, on April 8, 2014, the Senate has adopted amendments to HB/SB 5003.
+In addition, on April 8, 2014, the Senate adopted amendments to HB/SB 5003.

 This attachment summarizes the Governor’s budget recommendations in HB/SB 5003, the House’s adopted amendments in HB 5002, and the Senate’s adopted amendments to HB/SB 5003.
 Since both budget bills incorporate the budget actions contained in HB/SB 30 as introduced by Governor McDonnell as their starting point, the budget actions in HB/SB 30 (and communicated in Superintendent’s Memorandum No. 327-13, dated December 16, 2013), as well as the additional budget recommendations proposed by Governor McAuliffe in HB/SB 5003 and those adopted by the House of Delegates in HB 5002 (communicated in Superintendent’s Memorandum No. 077-14, dated March 28, 2014), are included for reference purposes as the first entries in each section.
-Summaries of the amendments adopted by the Senate to HB/SB 5003 are shown next in italicized text.
+Summaries of the amendments adopted by the Senate to HB/SB 5003 are shown next in italics as the last budget actions that have occurred at the special session.

-Information related to the Direct Aid to Public Education and the Department of Education Central Office budget proposals has been organized into the following sections.
+Information related to the Direct Aid to Public Education, Department of Education Central Office, and other budget proposals has been organized into the following sections:

 Section A. 2014-2016 Direct Aid to Public Education Budget